 It was a critical and commercial smash, establishing the steep trajectory for growth that has only just now levelled out – six years on.

-Prior to the last i10, Hyundai had been building the Atoz (or Atos or Amica, depending on market) since 1997.
+Prior to the last Hyundai i10, the brand had been building the Atoz (or Atos or Amica, depending on market) since 1997.
 In fact, 2014 marked its 17th in production as the model is still sold in India as the Santro Xing.

 From a European viewpoint, such a long lifespan hardly seems deserved.
 Whatever its nameplate, the car was indicative of the downmarket approach the manufacturer took to carve a global niche for itself.